pulumi/pulumi-azuread/sdk/dotnet/README.md

-A Pulumi package for creating and managing azuread cloud resources.
+A Pulumi package for creating and managing Azure Active Directory (Azure AD) cloud resources.